 Across the board, high risk auto premiums rise for drivers with speeding tickets, DUIs and accidents on their record.
 Young drivers face the highest premiums for high risk coverage, ranging from $900 in Hawaii to $11,271 in Michigan.

 If you’ve been deemed high risk, there are some things you can do to become eligible for a standard policy.
 A standard rating would likely carry lower premiums.

 Focus on cleaning up your driving record.
 You may be able to erase points against your license by taking a defensive driving course, for example.
 In the meantime, remember to obey all traffic laws and keep your license, registration and insurance up to date so you don’t run the risk of landing a ticket.

 The other piece of the puzzle is your credit.
-Check your free credit score with Credit Sesame to see where you stand.
-If your credit’s not that great, consider using a card like the Barclaycard Arrival Plus™ World Elite MasterCard® to bring it up.
-This card allows you to earn 2X miles on every purchase and you can establish a positive payment history when you pay on time each month.
+Check your credit score regularly to see where you stand.
+If your credit’s not that great, consider using certain credit cards to bring it up.

 As your credit improves, remember to shop around for the best deal on auto insurance.
 Compare rates for standard policies to see which insurer is the most budget-friendly.